College Application Process

 MassTransfer Application Process

-Students who have completed an associate degree with at least a 2.0 GPA and are applying for admission to a Massachusetts state university or University of Massachusetts campus may complete the MassTransfer Application.
+Students who have completed an associate degree with at least a 2.0 GPA and are applying for admission to a Massachusetts state university or University of Massachusetts campus can find instructions on how to apply at the following website:

 - Personal information (name, permanent address, date of birth, citizenship, etc.)